ChaerinMin/chaerinmin.github.io/_pages/about.md

 Feel free to reach out to me for future exciting collaboration!

 # 📢 News
+- *2025.06*: I'm excited to join Google as a Student Researcher.
+See you at Mountain View!
+- *2025.03*: I successfully defended my candidacy.
 - *2025.02*: 1 paper accepted to CVPR 2025!
 Try our [**demo**](https://huggingface.co/spaces/Chaerin5/FoundHand)🤗 and see you at Nashville&nbsp;🎸

 <details>